 The bravest amongst you could let the contract end.
 When I did, within around a month I started to receive cards from Sky offering various discounts.
 They started at 50%, rose to 60% then decreased back to 50%.
 Some of them also offered account credit too.

 Okay, so that initial call to Sky can be a bit tedious, but for between 30 minutes and an hour of your time, you could be looking at saving anything up to £500 a year.
+This is the best way to reduce your Sky bill without losing any of your favourite channels.

 To get the ball rolling, give Sky a call on 0333 0759 2904.
 Alternatively, visit the Sky site and contact live chat.
 This is a little slower, but at least you don’t have to speak to somebody.